LukasWoodtli/WebPage/content/files_linux.md

+---
-Title: Files and File descriptors on Linux
+title: Files and File descriptors on Linux
-Category: Programming
+category: Programming
-Tags: Computer Science, OS, Linux
+tags: [Computer Science, OS, Linux]
-Date: 2016-06-03
+date: 2016-06-03
-Modified: 2018-05-30
+modified: 2018-05-30
+---

 Some information on this page is taken from [here](http://openbook.rheinwerk-verlag.de/linux_unix_programmierung/Kap02-001.htm) (German).